DanialArab/Python/Fundamentals, Data Structures, and Algorithms/Fundamentals.md

         10

 The variable variable is a floating-point number.
 The int() function converts it to an integer.
 The output is the integer part of the floating-point number, aka rounding the number down.

+#### Type Errors

+Even though variable types can change, there are still rules about what types of variables can be used together.
+For example, the following code will cause an error:

+        message = "Hello"
+        message = int(message)

+We can't convert a string to an integer, unless the string is a number.
+This code will cause a ValueError.